fowlay/gerke-decoder/README.md

 The spectrum for VLF radio transmissions overlaps at the lower end with the frequency range of computer soundcards.
-With an antenna connected to the soundcard input port it ought to be possible to record the signal directly to a .wav file, using a sound recorder program.
-This program, with a suitably chosen -F option, can then presumably be used for decoding the transmission.
+With an antenna connected to the soundcard input port it is possible to record the signal directly to a .wav file, using a sound recorder program.
+This program, with a suitably chosen -F option, can then be used for decoding the transmission.

 ## The name